Unity-Technologies/pixyz-sdk-samples/README.md

    2. Get a pixyz license from the server
    3. Import the SkidLoader model located in the shared models folder contained in this repository
    4. Generate a screen shot before tesselation, saving it to the skidloaders folder
-   5. Tesselate the model using the prepare function defined in this script
+   5. Tessellate the model using the prepare function defined in this script
    6. Save a screen shot after tesselation
    7. Extract the models objects names, transforms and metadata to a json file in the models folder
-   8. Export the tesselated model as a glb file.
+   8. Export the tessellated model as a glb file.
 You can change the extension by simply changing the extension argument given in the exportmodel function call

 **Folder Watcher**